 This plan laid the groundwork for the Israeli state to proceed with plans to further annex approximately 33% of occupied Palestinian land.

-Amnesty International was amongst the many organisations to declare that the plan would violate international law, as well as the human rights of Palestinians inhabited, as well as un-inhabited.
+Amnesty International was amongst the many organisations to declare that the plan would violate international law, as well as the human rights of Palestinians.

 Demolitions